 Class members can claim one or more of the following benefits:

-• Alternative cash payment: Class members that do not submit an expense reimbursement claim can submit to receive a pro rata $50 cash payment.
-Final payment amount will be determined by the number of claims filed.
+- Alternative cash payment: Class members who do not submit an expense reimbursement claim can submit a claim to receive a pro rata $50 cash payment.
+The settlement administrator will determine the final payment amount by the number of valid claims.

 How to claim a data breach class action rebate

 To receive a settlement benefit, Class members must submit a claim form by Jan.
 2, 2026.
-Claims can be submitted in two ways:
+They can submit claims in two ways:

 Settlement administrator's address: MCBH Settlement Administrator, c/o CPT Group, Inc., PO Box 19504, Irvine, CA 92623.